JasperFx/marten/documentation/documentation/documents/advanced/optimistic_concurrency.md

 Marten is throwing an AggregateException for the entire batch of changes being persisted from SaveChanges()/SaveChangesAsync() after rolling back the current database transaction.
 The individual ConcurrencyException's inside of the aggregated exception expose information about the actual document type and identity that failed.

+### Overriding Optimistic Concurrency in Session

+Marten allows overriding store-wide optimistic concurrency settings within a session via `SessionOptions`, whereby the `ConcurrencyChecks` can be set to `ConcurrencyChecks.Disabled`.

+<[sample:sample-override-optimistic-concurrency]>

 ## How it works